Greenville Health System-Palmetto Health partnership plan raises concerns - South Carolina Radio Network

 The Greenville Health System-Palmetto Health partnership plan is raising some concerns about cost and quality.

-The Greenville News reports that health care analysts said there needs to be a bit of caution because there are consequences of hospital consolidation.
-The biggest worry is that health care costs would go up as a result of the partnership.
+The Greenville News reports health care analysts said there needs to be a bit of caution due to the potential consequences of hospital consolidation.
+Their biggest worry is that health care costs would go up as a result of the partnership.

-The proposed partnership would create a new company that would serve 1.2 million patients a year, bring in $3.9 billion in annual revenue, employ more than 28,000 and would cover half of South Carolina.
+The proposed partnership between the Greenville and Columbia-based healthcare providers would create a new company with an estimated 1.2 million patients a year, bring in $3.9 billion in annual revenue and become one of the 50-largest health systems in the nation.
+Nearly half of South Carolinians will live within 15 minutes of the new health company’s physician practices, hospitals and other healthcare facilities.

-According to the newspaper a 2012 study by the Robert Wood Johnson Foundation determined that hospital mergers usually result in higher prices for services and care no matter where they occur.
-The report said that increases exceed 20 percent in concentrated markets.
+According to the newspaper, a 2012 study by the Robert Wood Johnson Foundation determined that hospital mergers usually result in higher prices for services and care no matter where they occur.
+The report said increases can exceed 20 percent in concentrated markets.

-Greenville Health System however said that the two hospitals are not merging, but instead the end result would be the creation of a new company that will handle only strategic and financial matters.
-Each hospital would remain as a separate, independent legal entity, so assumptions about cost and quality don’t apply to their situation under the planned partnership.
+Greenville Health System insists the two hospitals are not merging, however.
+Instead the end result would be a new company that will handle only strategic and financial matters while each hospital would remain as a separate, independent legal entity.
+A spokeswoman argued assumptions about cost and quality would not apply to their situation as a result.